 ---

 ```

-Tests live in your git repository, appear in pull request diffs, and self-heal when the UI changes — without modifying the intent.
+Tests live in your git repository, appear in pull request diffs, and self-heal when the UI changes, without modifying the intent.
+Shiplight is built on Playwright: the YAML transpiles to Playwright at run time, so it supports every Playwright browser and runs alongside an existing suite.

+---